 By the river:

-Below Borris Lock a miniature one-eyed bridge (above) conceals a tiny harbour.
-It was from this place that Arthur Kavanagh, who was born without limbs in 1831, set forth by boat to Westminster to fulfil his duties as Member of Parliament.
-He was Lord Lieutenant of County Carlow, Member of the Privy Council of Ireland, local magistrate and a superb horseman.
+Below Borris Lock a miniature one-eyed bridge conceals a tiny harbour.
+It was from this place that Arthur Kavanagh of Borris House, who was born without limbs in 1831, set forth by boat to Westminster to fulfil his duties as Member of Parliament.

 Joyce’s pub, Borris village.
 One of a number of traditional ‘half and half’ shops with bars to be found in this lovely Georgian village.
 Borris is a gateway to the Blackstairs mountains.
 Music fans should check out the gold disk from the Cranberries in O’Sheas bar; Island Records’ Denny Cordell ‘discovered’ the band and lived nearby until his untimely death.
-Music celebs have been known to drop by when his annual memorial race is held at nearby Gowran Park racecourse.
+Music celebs including Mick Jagger have been known to drop by when Denny’s annual memorial race is held at nearby Gowran Park racecourse.
 There’s a couple of shops / delis in the village for supplies.